bissolli/php-match-card-game/README.md

 composer require bissolli/php-match-card-game
 ```

-Or simply clone the project and check the `index.php` file.
+Or simply clone the project, run `composer install` and check the `index.php` file

 ## Game rules
 - The deck consists out of 52 cards.